jasonlienardi/tp/docs/DeveloperGuide.md

 1. The user inputs an `eat` command of the format `eat m/MEAL s/SERVING_SIZE` into the `ui` object
 2. The `ui` object calls the `parseCommand()` method of the `parser` object
-3. The parser parses the command and calls the appropriate method, which in this case is `handleMeal()` of `MealList`
+3. The parser parses the command and calls the appropriate method, which in this case is `handleMeal()` method of `MealList`
 4. The `MealList` object then calls the `parseMeal` method to retrieve the information from the command such as the meal name and serving size
 5. With the meal details retrieved from the parser, a new `Meal` object with the given parameters (meal name, serving size) is created and returned to `MealList`
 6. When creating a new `Meal` object, it will call its own method `setNutrientDetails()` to set the nutrients for that specific meal using the meal name